Red Wine & Cranberry Poached Pears

 - Creme fraiche or sour cream, optional

-- In a large saucepan, bring the first six ingredients to a boil; add cranberries.
+- In a large saucepan, bring the first 6 ingredients to a boil; add cranberries.
 Reduce heat; simmer, uncovered, 10 minutes.

 - Meanwhile, core pears from bottom, leaving stems intact.
 Peel pears.
 Add to pan, in a single layer on their sides.
-Simmer, uncovered, 10 minutes longer or until pears are almost tender, turning occasionally.
+Simmer, uncovered, until pears are almost tender, about 10 minutes longer, turning occasionally.
 Remove from heat; let stand 10 minutes.

 - Drain pears; reserving poaching liquid and cranberries.
 Remove peppercorns.
 Place pears on dessert plates; drizzle with reserved poaching liquid.
 Top with cranberries and crème fraiche, if desired.